pubkey/rxdb/docs-src/storage-migration.md

 - You want to migration from one [RxStorage](./rx-storage.md) to another one.
 - You want to migrate to a new major RxDB version while keeping the previous saved data.

+The storage migration **drops deleted documents** and filters them out during the migration.

 **NOTICE:** The storage migration plugin is part of [RxDB premium](./premium.md).
 It is not part of the default RxDB module.